-The Texas Lottery Comprehensive Business Plan and Annual Report details the results of the Texas Lottery's most recent full fiscal year in 2018.
+The Texas Lottery Annual Report and Comprehensive Business Plan details the results of the Texas Lottery's most recent full fiscal year in 2019.
 Before you read more about the Texas Lottery, I want to share with you some key facts.

-FY 2018 was an outstanding year for Texas Lottery® sales.
-Even without the benefit of a record-setting jackpot, the Texas Lottery achieved \$5.627 billion in sales for FY 2018, breaking the sales record set the previous year.
-Due to the amazing work of our staff, retailers and vendors, the Texas Lottery was able to offset the lack of record jackpots by developing and implementing innovative scratch ticket games resulting in record-setting scratch ticket sales of \$4.42 billion.
+FY 2019 was an extraordinary year for Texas Lottery® sales.
+The Texas Lottery achieved \$6.251 billion in sales for FY 2019, breaking the sales record set just the previous year.
+As a result of the outstanding work of our staff, retailers and vendors, the Texas Lottery developed and delivered several innovative and new scratch ticket games to our players, resulting in record-setting scratch ticket sales of \$4.846 billion.
+Buoyed by a record \$1.537 billion Mega Millions® jackpot in October 2018, the Texas Lottery was able to generate \$1.406 billion in draw game sales, shattering the previous record set 22 years ago.

-Our high sales led to a record total contribution of \$1.450 billion to education and veterans' assistance in Texas.
-As noted by our Chairman, this year's revenue transfer included \$1.432 billion to the Foundation School Fund and \$18.1 million to the Fund for Veterans' Assistance, the Lottery's largest contribution to both beneficiaries.
-This is the 15^{th} consecutive year that the Texas Lottery has generated more than \$1 billion in revenue for Texas, including over \$1.2 billion in revenue for the last six years.
+These best ever sales led to a record total contribution of \$1.637 billion to education and veterans' assistance in Texas.
+As noted by our Chairman, this year's revenue transfer included \$1.617 billion to the Foundation School Fund and \$19.4 million to the Fund for Veterans' Assistance, the Lottery's largest contribution to both beneficiaries.
+This is the 16th consecutive year that the Texas Lottery has generated more than \$1 billion in revenue for Texas, including over \$1.2 billion in revenue for the last seven years and our first year with over \$1.6 billion in revenue.

-FY 2018 was also a great year for Texas Lottery players and retailers.
-Players collected \$3.737 billion in prizes, the highest dollar amount of prizes paid out in Texas Lottery history.
-For the almost 18,000 retailers that sell lottery tickets across the state, commissions amounted to \$281.5 million, the highest commission paid to retailers since the Lottery's inception and an average of \$15,679 to the Texas Lottery's valued retail partners.
+FY 2019 was also a great year for Texas Lottery players and retailers.
+Players collected \$4.132 billion in prizes, the highest dollar amount of prizes paid out in Texas Lottery history.
+For the over 18,000 retailers that sell lottery tickets across the state, commissions amounted to \$313.0 million, the highest commission paid to retailers since the Lottery's inception and an average of \$17,151 to each of the Texas Lottery's valued retail partners.
 The agency reached these accomplishments through our ongoing commitment to our Core Values and by maintaining focus on our mission to generate revenue for the state of Texas through the responsible sale and management of entertaining lottery products.
-In addition, we never lost sight of being fiscally responsible, achieving an administrative expense rate of 3.96 percent of FY 2018 sales, one of the lowest administrative expenditure rates in the country.
+In addition, we never lost sight of being fiscally responsible, achieving an administrative expense rate of 4.08% of FY 2019 sales, one of the lowest administrative expenditure rates in the country.
 Any unspent administrative funds achieved through cost saving measures are returned directly to the Foundation School Fund.
-In fact, over 97 percent of Texas Lottery sales are returned to the state in the form of contributions to the Foundation School Fund, the Fund for Veterans' Assistance and other state programs, and through prizes and retailer commissions, bonuses and incentives.
+In fact, over 97.6% of Texas Lottery sales are returned to the state in the form of contributions to the Foundation School Fund, the Fund for Veterans' Assistance and other state programs, and through prizes and retailer commissions, bonuses and incentives.
 All these accomplishments are possible, in part, through the pride we take in our ability to effectively outsource certain functions to the private sector, appropriately manage large and complex contracts, and encourage the use of Historically Underutilized Businesses (HUBs) in Texas.